 The 8,400-square-foot strong floor provides a 45-foot clear height.
 Adjacent to the strong floor is a 60-foot-long by 40-foot-tall reinforced concrete reaction wall capable of resisting a 1,000 kip load (1,000 pounds of force) at any elevation.
 The high bay lab has two tandem 35-ton overhead cranes with five-ton auxiliary hoists.
 An adjoining mid-bay lab provides a 40-foot by 60-foot floor space with a 20-ton, 28-foot clear height overhead crane.

-Unique aspects of research performed in the Structural and Materials Testing Laboratory include: seismically resilient bridge columns with sliding-rocking segmental joints; damage-resistant bridge columns using novel polymeric materials in damage-prone locations; novel simulation of structural damage and collapse informed by member testing to extreme strains; seismic performance assessment of structures accounting for environmental conditions and aging effects; and structural design for seismic vibration mitigation and energy harvesting from wind vibrations.
+Unique aspects of research performed in the Structural and Materials Testing Laboratory includes: full-scale testing of bridge support components, such as bent caps and girders; railroad rail fatigue testing under combined axial tension and bending; large-scale burst testing of service-damaged petroleum line pipe; scaffold and shoring proof-testing; seismically resilient bridge columns with sliding-rocking segmental joints; damage-resistant bridge columns using novel polymeric materials in damage-prone locations; seismic performance assessment of structures accounting for environmental conditions; and aging effects.